robusta-dev/robusta/docs/configuration/alertmanager-integration/_additional_settings.rst

 Robusta provides the functionality to silence alerts directly from various notification channels(sinks).
 It proactively seeks out an AlertManager instance and utilizes it to establish silences.

 In the event that Robusta is unable to identify the AlertManager, a pull integration becomes necessary.
-Please refer to the 'Configuring a Pull Integration' section of this document to configure it.
+Refer to 'Configure Pull Integration' above.

 ..
 Grafana AlertManager
 .. =====================